Malta Global Residence Programme: A Comprehensive Guide

 Eligibility Criteria:

-To apply for the Malta Global Residence Programme (MGRP), applicants must meet the following basic conditions:
+To apply for the Malta Global Residence Programme (MGRP), you must meet the following basic requirements:

 Program Advantages: